SPDW - ETF AI Analysis

 Broad International Diversification

-Holdings spread across many developed countries like Japan, the UK, and Europe help reduce the impact of problems in any single market.
+Holdings spread across many developed countries like Japan, the UK, France, Germany, and others help reduce the impact of problems in any single market.

 Negative Factors